How long does it take to potty train a dog?

 • The MSD Veterinary Manual has a helpful chart documenting the times puppies naturally want to relieve themselves throughout the day, this is a useful tool and guideline for you to blend your scheduling in conjunction with your puppy’s natural timings.

-Looking for advice tailored to a rescue or a more mature pooch, check out our vet's guide covering how to potty train an older dog.
+Looking for advice tailored to a rescue or a more mature pooch, check out our vet's guide covering how to potty train an older dog and about increased urination in dogs.

 Annaliese Morgan